-If the customer Then the PNA for that month is Inonui 15% of the Federal Benefit Rate (FBR) for ALTCS customers; or 15% of the FBR plus 50% of the customer's gross earned income for the month for FTW - ALTCS customers During any part of the calendar month, lives in: 300% of the FBR.
-His or her own home; An HCBS setting; or A jail, prison, or other detention facility
+If the customer Then the PNA for that month is Lives in a long-term care medical facility for the entire calendar month 15% of the Federal Benefit Rate (FBR) for ALTCS customers; or 15% of the FBR plus 50% of the customer's gross earned income for the month for FTW - ALTCS customers

-Has garnished court-ordered child support or spousal support Increased by the amount of the garnished court-ordered child support or spousal support including administrative fees.
+During any part of the calendar month, lives in: 300% of the FBR.
+His or her own home; An HCBS setting; or A jail, prison, or other detention facility Has garnished court-ordered child support or spousal support Increased by the amount of the garnished court-ordered child support or spousal support including administrative fees.
 See Example PNA for Garnishment